modoboa/modoboa/doc/getting_started/upgrade.rst

 .. note::
    Many files have been renamed/removed for this version.
-I recommend that you backup important files (*settings.py*, etc.) elsewhere (ie. */tmp* for example).
-Then, remove the *modoboa* directory, extract the new tarball at the same place, rename the new directory to *modoboa* and copy the files you've just backup into it.
+I recommend that you backup important files (*settings.py*, etc.) elsewhere (ie. :file:`/tmp` for example).
+Then, remove the :file:`modoboa` directory, extract the new tarball at the same place, rename the new directory to :file:`modoboa` and copy the files you've just backup into it.

 .. note::
    If the first super administrator you created is named ``admin``, its password will be changed to ``password`` at the end of this upgrade.
 Don't forget to modify it!

 #.
-Edit the *settings.py* file and update the following variables
+Edit the :file:`settings.py` file and update the following variables
    (just copy/paste their new content)::

     MIDDLEWARE_CLASSES = (